Resources / Money Matters

 If you haven’t started repaying your college loans yet, it can be hard to imagine how they could impact your income and lifestyle.
 Are you going to be able to make enough money to cover your loan payments and support everyday living expenses?

-You’ll get some ideas about repaying your student loans by looking at a student loan repayment calculator, which show your estimated loan payments based on your interest rate and term length of the loan.
+You’ll get some ideas about repaying your student loans by looking at a student loan repayment calculator that shows your estimated loan payments based on your interest rate and term length of the loan.
 These calculators can help you determine how much of your future salary will go toward your loan payments, and can give you an excellent reality check, preventing you from over-borrowing in college.
 The Department of Education's Loan Simulator, for example, can help you estimate your federal loan payments and compare repayment plans.

 2. Start making student loan payments while you're still in school